ProjectRecommend/docs/design-docs/final/SRS_final.md

 #### Musicbrainz database

-- The Musicbrainz database is gonna be the primary database for collection of **correct** music metadata and it contains almost every single track.
+- The Musicbrainz database is the primary database for collection of **correct** music metadata and it contains almost every single track.
-This database will be of used during metadata updation and getting data for classifier to generate suggestions.
+This database is used during metadata updation and getting data for classifier to generate suggestions.

 #### User actions